krahets/hello-algo/en/docs/chapter_reference/index.md

 [6] Mark Allen Weiss, translated by Chen Yue.
 Data Structures and Algorithm Analysis in Java (Third Edition).

 [7] Cheng Jie.
-Conversational Data Structures.
+Data Structures in Plain Language.

 [8] Wang Zheng.
 The Beauty of Data Structures and Algorithms.